Bug report #2406

 Is it working for you?
 I can't provide any backtrace now as I had to downgrade to the d8e8ee46 (SVN r12834).
 Will do it as soon as I'm able to pause the current work;)

-#4 Updated by Martin Dobias almost 11 years ago
+#4 Updated by Martin Dobias over 11 years ago

 - Resolution set to fixed